iamt4nk/smm.nvim/README.md

    },
    config = {
       premium = true,
+      icons = true,                       -- Whether to use nerdfonts

       -- debug = true,                    -- These can be used in case there are any issues and you need to debug.
       -- file = '/tmp/smm_debug.log'

       playback = {
          timer_update_interval = 250,     -- How often the timer itself is  updated in ms
-         timer_sync_interval = 5000,      -- How often sync requests are sent to the server in ms interface = {
-            playback_pos = 'BottomRight', -- Options { 'TopLeft', 'TopRight', 'BottomLeft', 'BottomRight' }
+         timer_sync_interval = 5000,      -- How often sync requests are sent to the server in ms playback_pos = 'BottomRight',    -- Options { 'TopLeft', 'TopRight', 'BottomLeft', 'BottomRight' }
          playback_width = 40,             -- Width of the playback window
          progress_bar_width = 35,         -- Width of the progress bar
-            icons = true,                 -- Whether to use nerdfonts },
       },

       spotify = {